infi-nl/coding-dojo-neo4j-graph-database/README.md

 The benefits compared to other databases are more noticeable when the data and query complexity increase.

-**TODO a small example problem here?**
+It can save millions if you want to [travel to Mars 🚀](https://neo4j.com/users/nasa/)

-You can find more detailed information at the Neo4j website: https://neo4j.com/developer/graph-database.
+You can find more detailed information at the Neo4j website: [https://neo4j.com/developer/graph-database](https://neo4j.com/developer/graph-database).

 ### What will you learn in this dojo?

 - You'll learn about basic concepts, such as _nodes_, _Labels_ and _relationships_.
 - We'll do some simple queries to get you started with _Cypher_, the query language Neo4j uses.
-- After this basic introduction you'll can chose one of the following paths:
-  - OR: Build an application in node/C# (**TODO**) with neo4j
+- Afterwards we'll show you some more useful problems to solve
-  - OR: Dive in the world of algorithms to find more complex relations
+- If you have time left you can dive into the world of algorithms

 ### What do we expect from you?

 Not much!
-explaination

 - But at least a basic understanding about databases.
 - Make sure you've a Neo4j account so you can use the free [sandbox environment](https://sandbox.neo4j.com/)
-- If you want to get started with building a node/C# you'll need an environment (**TODO**).
 - We'd also love to hear your opinion on the subject during this evening.

 ### What can you expect from us?